benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-graph.md

 - 1361.
 Validate Binary Tree Nodes           # indegree
 - 1436.
 Destination City
 - 1466.
 Reorder Routes to Make All Paths Lead to the City Zero    # BFS
+- 1557.
+Minimum Number of Vertices to Reach All Nodes    # in degree